-The art of 'story telling' lies in the use of empathy with a delicate touch - it can create ties that bind.
+I know that the art of 'story telling' lies in the use of empathy with a delicate touch - it can create ties that bind.
 I intend to use this skill to 'make the invisible visible' and bring to the forefront of attention all those who get overlooked - many of whom are women, or from ethnic minorities.
-Take a look at the 'TalkToMe/Interviews' tab here - a work in progress.
+Take a look at the 'TalkToMe/Interviews' tab here - a work in progress

 My international background began in India and spanned almost a decade on the eastern coast of the US before I claimed the United Kingdom as home.
 I have deep knowledge of the Indian subcontinent, have covered business, industry and the agricultural sector in the field, still speak Hindi, have an excellent network, and no visa requirement.

-In terms of journalism, my experience started with writing and broadcasting for the BBC (radio), being on permanent staff and writing for the Financial Times (print and online), freelancing for The Economist (print) Financial News (print and online), and a slew of magazines and outlets.
-I cover business and the boardroom, issues of corporate governance, diversity and equality and have a sponsored blog - 'Board Talk' - on this site.
+My journalistic career started with writing and broadcasting for the BBC (radio), being on permanent staff and writing for the Financial Times (print and online), freelancing for The Economist (print) Financial News (print and online), and a slew of magazines and outlets.
+I cover business and the boardroom, issues of corporate governance, diversity and equality.
 I am also on the European team for Forbes, with a remit to cover corporate leadership, and I have just started a corporate governance blog for the International Bar Association.

 In December 2013, delighted to join the Grants Board of the Women's Sport Trust - check it out.